bluejekyll/pg-extend-rs/README.md

 ## Building

 First install Postgres.
-Once installed, this environment variable is required:
+The build should be able to find the directory for the postgres server headers, it uses the `pg_config --includedir-server` to attempt to find the directory.
+If it is unsuccessful then this environment variable is required:

 `PG_INCLUDE_PATH=[/path/to/postgres]/include/server # e.g. /usr/local/pgsql/include/server`